 - Whether you have met the requirements to get a requested drug

 - How much you pay for a drug

 - Whether to make an exception to a plan rule when you request it

 - You or your prescriber believes you need a drug that isn't on your plan's .

 - You or your prescriber believes that a coverage rule (like prior authorization) should be waived.

 - You think you should pay less for a higher tier (more expensive) drug because you or your prescriber believes you can't take any of the lower tier (less expensive) drugs for the same condition.

 - You disagree with your plan’s “at-risk determination” under a drug management program that limits your access to coverage for frequently abused drugs.

-You or your prescriber must contact your plan to ask for a coverage determination or an exception.
 If your network pharmacy can't fill a prescription, the pharmacist will show you a notice that explains how to contact your Medicare drug plan so you can make your request.
 If the pharmacist doesn't show you this notice, ask to see it.